Guidelines for Copyright Compliance at Athens State University

 No action is required of a work’s creator to secure copyright, although registration is frequently recommended.
 The requirement to place a copyright notice on a work was eliminated in 1989, although it is recommended since it reminds possible users that the work is protected.

-The duration for protection under copyright varies, depending on the creation date.
-However, for a work created on or after January 1, 1978, the work is protected from the moment of creation for the author’s lifetime plus 70 years after the author’s death.
+The duration for protection under copyright varies, depending on the creation date and country of origin.
+However, in the United States, for a work created on or after January 1, 1978, the work is protected from the moment of creation for the author’s lifetime plus 70 years after the author’s death.
 For a joint work, this is understood as 70 years after the last surviving author’s death.
 The duration of copyright for a work made for hire created on or after January 1, 1978 is either 95 years from publication of the work or 120 years from creation of the work, whichever is shorter.